 R&D Tax Credit Program

-Equal to 10 percent of qualifying expenses up to $2 million for certain R&D activities.
+Equal to 10% of qualifying expenses up to $2 million for certain R&D activities.

 Provides tax credits for business investment, development, and job creation in qualifying cities.

-For more information about DEED Financial Assistance visit: Minnesota DEED.
+For information about financing your business visit: Minnesota DEED

 Leave a Reply